carnegie/SEM_public/results_files/README.md

 # Results files

-The files contained in here are for a number of different scenarios:
+The files contained in here are for a number of different scenarios.
+File naming is based on the date of simulation and a version and contains the strings below:

 ## Scenarios
  - *20200805_v2* = basecase scenarios used in the main text